 With secured loans, a lender has some sort of collateral from you to “secure” the loan.
 Typically, these types of loans come with a lower interest rate and are also easier to obtain.
 Interestingly, federal student loans are not secured loans.
 If a parent or sponsor agrees to co-sign, unsecured federal student aid is given to students with little to no credit history.
 The problem is that the loans come with a big price tag; bigger than most people expect.
 At some point, you may realize how difficult it can be to pay back a large student debt.
 If this happens to you, consider converting the “unsecured” loan into a “secure” loan.
 Some people do this by filing for bankruptcy to pay down on or eliminate other outstanding debts.
 Over time, the funds that are freed up can pay off your student loans.

 If you live in Wisconsin and have questions about student loan debt, or any kind of consumer debt that you may have, contact Debt Advisors.
 If your student loans can’t be consolidated or discharged in bankruptcy, we can steer you in the right direction to possibly get them consolidated or forgiven.
-Request a free debt consultation.
+For more assistance, especially if you’re in the Milwaukee area, you can visit our Milwaukee office for a free debt consultation.
 In many circumstances, we can identify other areas of your economic situation that can be addressed and have a positive impact on your financial future.
 No question is a silly question.
 We encourage and respect your inquiry.